hayleypyle/ScholarSync/README.md

     - Ability to search questions and answers.

 # How to use
+- Register an account and log in to it on the website https://hayleypyle-scholarsync.netlify.app/.
+Create and answer questions as you like! or
 - Download zip file and use terminal to cd to the backend directory
     - npm install mysql express cors nodemon axios argon2
     - npm start